kcdtv/tdn/README.md

 # **HOW TO USE tdn.sh** (bash version)

 It is a very simple bash script that can be run in any GNU-Linux ditribution.
-No dependencies needed.
+No dependencies needed :

 1. download and unzip this repository branch

 2. locate a shell in the unziped directory with <code>cd</code>

-3. launch the script by invoking bash
+3. launch the script by invoking bash <code>bash tdn.sh</code>
-    <code>bash tdn.sh</code>

 4. Introduce (as prompted in the shell) the **full 2.4 Ghz BSSID in it original format** ( 6 pairs of hexadecimal digits separated by two points ":" )